sendanor/php-rest/README.md

 *Collection* is a resource which lets you interact with multiple resources.
 These are normally other elements.
 It's like a database table.

-*Element* is a resource which lets you interact with single item.
+*Element* is a resource which lets you interact with a single item.
 It's like a row in a database table.

 ### Requirements